 In 2012 we bought this domain (www.GoatsOnTheRoad.com) and since then our audience has grown beyond our friends and family.
 From those first couple of years, our blog naturally grew and we understood that we could one day earn money from it.

 Without any prior experience in web design or WordPress, we were able to grow this blog to the point where it completely funds our travels and allows us to visit some pretty exotic destinations, all expenses paid!

 If you’re interested in starting a blog, whether it’s just to stay in touch with family or it’s to one day earn money and pay for your travels, check out our guide.
 For a limited time, you get 63% off the cost of your domain and hosting, and we’ll send you our 200 page beginner blogger ebook (a $20 value) totally free.
-Click here if you’re interested!
+Learn how to start a travel blog today!

 5. Utilize The Apps

 Technology has made it easier than ever to stay in touch with friends and family while travelling.
 Of all the available tech out there, apps are by far the most convenient because most of them give you the ease of contacting loved ones from a device that you’re already carrying in your pocket.